lakam99/redweb/README.md

 # RedWeb

 RedWeb is a simple and flexible Node.js framework built on top of Express.js.
-It allows you to quickly set up a web server with customizable options, including serving static files and defining custom API endpoints.
+It allows you to quickly set up a web server with customizable options, including serving static files, defining custom API endpoints, and integrating WebSocket communication.

 ## Installation